Kyker Bottoms Refuge

 Hours: daylight hours

-Seasonality: year round, however the area is closed to all entry from 15 November through last day of February.
-See information in Tennessee Ornithological Society page below about access and safety.
+Seasonality: year-round, however, the area is closed to all entry from 15 November through the last day of February.

 Wildlife to Watch: For the birdwatcher, Kyker is one of the best places in east Tennessee and especially the greater Knoxville area from fall through spring for a large variety of hawks, sparrows, and, depending on water conditions, waterfowl and shorebirds.